Is My House at Risk of Flooding? Understanding Flood Zones in the UK

-It’s easy to get carried away with a vision for a property development, but before anyone gets too invested, it’s imperative to factor in the realities of securing planning and what can put a spanner in the works—flooding from the sea or rivers being one of them.
+It’s easy to get carried away with a vision for a property extension or conversion, but before anyone gets too invested, it’s imperative to factor in the realities of securing planning and what can put a spanner in the works—flooding from the sea or rivers being one of them.
+Flood risk can also impact your ability to secure a mortgage and insurance for a home.

 We’ll talk you through flood zones, what they mean, and how to get the most thorough flood risk checks for property or land in the UK.